sxz1alpha/Terran-project/README.md

 ## Misson goals

-* caputure an asteroid for resources
+* Caputure an asteroid for resources
 * Build an orbital habitat and refinery
 * Build an orbital shipyard
 * build exploration vessels